Client: Pharma Product

 Make ordering and reimbursement clearer

-Content around ordering and reimbursement is confusing.
+Clarify content around ordering and reimbursement given it is a confusing multi-step process.

 Differentiate

-Emphasize the beneficial differentiators of drug administration.
+Emphasize the beneficial differentiators of the drug’s administration.

 Enhance web and telehealth tools